 Not only was Adventism the leading provider of Protestant church schools in its home country.
 By 1950, its unusual investment produced the largest Protestant church school system world-wide.

-Adventism modelled school provision globally.
+Adventism modelled school provision, particularly outside the English speaking world.
 The result was institutions such as Akaki School, founded in Ethiopia by Norwegians who rented an empty shed.
-Since they had no books, paper, or pencils, they improvised, using lime and stones for chalk until matters improved in 1943.
-The state offered them a site, complete with a building that was a dynamite factory during the war.
+Since they had no books, paper, or pencils, they improvised, using lime and stones for chalk until they were able to do better.
+In 1943 the state offered them a site, complete with a building used as a dynamite factory during the war.

-Model schools included Skodsborg Fisioterapieskole (Skodsborg School of Physiotherapy) in Skodsborg, Denmark, accredited by Danish authorities in 1947.
+Model institutions included Skodsborg Fisioterapieskole (Skodsborg School of Physiotherapy, founded by Carl Ottosen alongside Skodsborg Sanitarium, now under new ownership) in Skodsborg, Denmark.
+Danish authorities accredited Skodsborg in 1947.
 By 1950 the state recognised its Diploma of Physiotherapy, and placed its courses on an equal footing with courses at the University of Copenhagen.
-In the mid-1950s, Skodsborg would have the largest number of patients, students and staff of any institution in world Adventism.
+By the mid-1950s, Skodsborg had the largest number of patients, students and staff in any Adventist institution.

 Greenleaf, F. A Land of Hope – the Growth of the Seventh-Day Adventist Church in South America.Tatui, SP: Casa Publicadora Brasileira, 2011.
 55.